BenKaehler/q2-makarsa/joss-paper/paper.md

 # Summary

 **q2-makarsa** is a plugin for the QIIME 2 microbiome bioinformatics platform.
-The plugin allows the QIIME 2 community to infer and visualise microbial ecological networks from compositional data.
+The plugin allows biologists to infer and visualise microbial ecological networks from compositional data.
 Ecological networks provide a method for detecting community structure and identifying key species, peptides, or any biologically meaningful covariates.